tlanettepollard/ToDoApp-TLP/codenotes.md

 ### 02/19/2022

-## Happy Saturday!
+Happy Saturday!
 Back again working on my todo list app.
 I have a better understanding of React components.

+### 02/20/2022

+Morning!
+My goal today is to add style and work on my theme-switcher.
+I have found a lot of research/samples for React apps.

 ---